 Other Photography Gear and Accessories that I use:

 These are the other products that I use on a regular basis for the type of photography I do.
 I will try to make a few more posts about these to explain in depth.

 Sandisk Class 10 memory cards

-I prefer using class 10 memory cards as it has a quick capabilities to record heavy data. e.g. HD, raw photos etc.
+I prefer using class 10 memory cards as it has quick capabilities to record heavy data. e.g. HD, raw photos etc.

 For landscape/travel photography, these are the accessories you should have in your bag.
-The Polarising filter will help increase your image contrast, and the ND filter will help you for the long exposure shots.
+The Polarising filter will help increase your image contrast, and the ND filter will help you with the long exposure shots.

 As a standard, I always have an extra battery.